tobiasbehr/camunda-clojure/README.md

 query tasks and complete them.
 When retrieving data from the Camunda engine the results will be mapped to Clojure data structures (immutable maps) so that further processing in the Clojure code is convenient.

+## Structure
+Currently the `camunda-clojure.core` and `camunda-clojure.delegates` namespaces mime the process application while the other namespaces provide the Camunda wrapper which can be used by the process application.
+If this prototype turns out to be interesting for anybody, this could be extracted as a library.

 ## How to implement delegates
 One tricky part is to wire together the BPMN process models with the code artifacts.
 This can be done by using the fully qualified class name of the delegate and set this as the Java Class for the `Service Task` in the Camunda Modeler.
 However,